Home

 - Why security and privacy?

-We are living in an increasingly connected world where an unprecedented amount of data are being collected, transferred, and processed across tens of billions of connected devices and systems daily, including private user information or company intellectual properties (IPs).
+We are living in an increasingly connected world where an unprecedented amount of data is being collected, transferred, and processed across tens of billions of connected devices and systems daily, including private user information or company intellectual properties (IPs).
 In addition to the pursuit of better performance and lower energy, guaranteeing security and privacy is now considered a first-class citizen in architecting and designing future computing systems.

 - Why hardware security?